SURGroup/UQpy/docs/source/surrogates/kriging.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Adding a new correlation model to the :class:`.Kriging` class is straightforward.
-This is done by creating a new class that extends the :class:`.Correlation` abstract base class.
+This is done by creating a new class
+that extends the :class:`.Correlation` abstract base class.
-This requires a method takes as input the new points, training points, hyperparameters and two indicators for the computation of the derivative of correlation matrix (i.e. dt and dx).
+This requires a method takes as input the new points, training points, hyperparameters and two indicators for the
+computation of the derivative of correlation matrix (i.e. dt and dx).
-This method evaluates the correlation matrix, its derivative with respect to the variables and its derivative with respect to the hyperparameters.
+This method evaluates the correlation matrix, its derivative with respect to the variables and its derivative
+with respect to the hyperparameters.

 .. autoclass:: UQpy.surrogates.kriging.Correlation
     :members:

-If both indicators are false, then the method should return correlation matrix, i.e. a 2-D array with first dimension being the number of points and second dimension being the number of training points.
+If both indicators are :any:`False`, then the method should return correlation matrix, i.e. a 2-D array with first dimension
+being the number of points and second dimension being the number of training points.

-If `dx` parameter is True, the method should return the derivative of the correlation matrix respect to the variables, i.e. a 3-D array with first dimension being the number of points, second dimension being the number of training points and third dimension being the number of variables.
+If `dx` parameter is :any:`True`, the method should return the derivative of the correlation matrix respect to the
+variables, i.e. a 3-D array with first dimension being the number of points, second dimension being the number of
+training points and third dimension being the number of variables.

-If `dt` is True, then the method should return the correlation matrix and it's derivative with respect to the hyperparameters, i.e. a 3-D array with first dimension being the number of points, second dimension being the number of training points and third dimension being the number of variables.
+If `dt` is :any:`True`, then the method should return the correlation matrix and it's derivative with respect to the
+hyperparameters, i.e. a 3-D array with first dimension being the number of points, second dimension being the number
+of training points and third dimension being the number of variables.

 An example user-defined model is given below: